fyting/Network-Anomaly-Detection-Platform/README.md

 # Network-Anomaly-Detection-Platform
-You can watch demo here.  -------> [click](http://www.iqiyi.com/w_19s34sr395.html)
+You can watch demo here.  -----> [click](http://www.iqiyi.com/w_19s34sr395.html)

-Except that, I'm work on something about autopilot, you can get it from my github.
+Except that, I'm work on something about autopilot, you can get it from here.  -----> [click](https://github.com/fyting/Autopilot-under-Simulator)